The Jewel in Exmoor's Crown

 Take a break - Enjoy the scenery

 It's an ideal time to enjoy the green hills of Exmoor as they roll down to the sea at Porlock.
-We'd like you to come and enjoy some of the events taking place through July and August.
+We'd like you to come and enjoy some of the events taking place through the autumn.
 Visit our events page for dates etc. Excellent accommodation deals & special offers available

 Accommodation on Exmoor cannot be found in more delightful surroundings than Porlock and Porlock Vale.
 Nestling at the foot of Porlock Hill at the western end of the Vale, Porlock is bounded to the north by its shingle ridge with breathtaking views over the Bristol Channel and to the south, by the rolling hills of the Exmoor National Park.

 Holiday accommodation ranges from quaint, thatched Exmoor cottages and farmhouses offering bed and breakfast, to hotels and guesthouses offering the alternative of full or half board.
 Perhaps caravanning, camping or self-catering is your choice, but whatever you choose, you can be sure of a warm welcome in Porlock.